Sheryl Crow: 2017–2022: Be Myself, Threads and Sheryl

-2023–present: Evolution
+2023–present: Evolution and Pick You Up

 Crow announced that she recorded a new studio album, her twelfth, Evolution, on November 3, 2023.
 The news arrived just ahead of her induction into the Rock and Roll Hall of Fame that same day.
 The album was released March 29, 2024.
 It was preceded by the single "Alarm Clock".
 Also in 2024, she contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
 On October 25, 2024, she released the single "Light A Candle", proceeds of which would be donated to the American Red Cross, supporting communities affected by hurricanes and tropical storms in 2024, including Hurricanes Helene and Milton.

 On May 23, 2025, Crow released the single "I Know", in aid of Mental Health Awareness Month.

+On July 18, 2025, Crow released a single "The New Normal" that was written by Crow and her longtime touring band "The Real Lowdown".
+A week later, on July 25, 2025, Crow released another single written by her and the group, "See You On The Other Side".

+On August 14, 2026, Crow announced her thirteenth studio album Pick You Up, which will be released on October 9, 2026.

+Musical style

+Crow's music has been categorized as rock, country rock, pop rock, and roots rock.
+Her music also incorporates elements of blues, country, folk, and pop, with an idealistic and optimistic attitude.

 Instruments and signature model guitars

 Early in her career, Crow performed extensively with a 1962 Gibson Country Western guitar which was her personal favorite, but she eventually feared that it would not stand up to the rigors of continued touring and stage use, and in 1999 asked Gibson to build her a replica for use on stage.
 The manufacturer responded by introducing a "Sheryl Crow" model in their Signature Artist Series, which is essentially a re-creation of the square-shouldered 1962-era Country Western model.
 In 2013, Gibson also introduced a limited edition "Sheryl Crow Southern Jumbo", a reissue of the slope-shouldered predecessor of the 1962-era Country Western.